PerthTravel Guide

 When is the best time to visit Perth?

 Perth is officially the sunniest city in Australia, and you better believe the lifestyle is firmly oriented around the dreamy sun-soaked weather.
 If you’re keen to bask in beautiful blue skies, cracking surf and balmy nights, summer (December to February) is your time to shine.
 If you’re not fond of sunburn and scorching temps, aim for September and November.
 The shoulder season (March to May) is ideal as the winter chill hasn’t set in yet, but it’s not quite as steamy as mid-summer.
-If you don’t mind a little drizzle on your vacation, winter in Perth is a great time to wander.
+If you don’t mind a little drizzle on your holiday, winter in Perth is a great time to wander.

 What is there to do in Perth?